 The Valcucine kitchen offers generous amounts of counter space and storage on both ends of the softly curved island.

 The unusual shape of the Novello sink allows for creative placements of the fixture.
+On a more practical note, the deeper, elongated bowl can be helpful to wheelchair users.

 This piece of bathroom furniture is not just all good looks – its drawers glide out to provide abundant storage, easily satisfying demands for both function and form!